-Workers' compensation insurance can be obtained from an insurance company licensed to issue workers' compensation insurance in the State of Arizona.
-For a listing of these companies you can visit our website at www.azica.gov/carriers-authorized-write-wc-ins-az.
+Workers' compensation insurance can be obtained from an insurance company licensed to issue workers' compensation insurance in the State For a listing of these companies you may contact the Insurance 325-2548 Department of at (800)www.azinsurance.gov.
 Employers who meet certain requirements can also apply to the ICA for permission to be self-insured for workers' compensation.
-Once an employer obtains insurance or authority to self-insure, the employer is required to post a notice of workers' compensation insurance advising their employees of the coverage and of the employee's right to reject this coverage.
+Once an employer obtains insurance or authority to selfinsure, the employer is required to post a notice of workers' compensation insurance advising their employees of the coverage and of the employee's right to reject this coverage.
 The employer is also required to supply "rejection" forms for employees who chose to reject their employer's workers' compensation coverage.